-CO1: Students will get to know about various accounting principles and policies and how it is implemented in the process of accounting
+[CO.1].
+Gain knowledge about various accounting principles and policies and how it is implemented in the process of accounting.

-CO2: Students will learn how to records financial transaction in the books of accounts and also how to classify and summarize those data.
+[CO.2].
+Practice how to records financial transaction in the books of accounts and also how to classify and summarize those data.

-CO3: Students will learn about the reasons of disagreement between cash book and pass book balance and how it can be rectified with the help of a bank reconciliation statement.
+[CO.3].
+Learn about the reasons of disagreement between cash book and pass book balance and how it can be rectified with the help of a bank reconciliation statement.
 It will also help them to understand the impact of this disagreement on accounts.

-CO4: Students will understand the basic concept of depreciation as per AS 6 and learn how to calculate the value of assets as it would be shown in the balance sheet for assessing the earning potential of a business.
+[CO.4].
+Understand the basic concept of depreciation as per AS 6 and learn how to calculate the value of assets as it would be shown in the balance sheet for assessing the earning potential of a business.

-CO5: Students will learn how the final accounts are prepared for non-corporate entities and how the learnt concepts can be used for the purpose of assessment of profit or loss and ascertainment of financial position for a given period.
+[CO.5].
+Get updated information on how the final accounts are prepared for non-corporate entities and how the learnt concepts can be used for the purpose of assessment of profit or loss and ascertainment of financial position for a given period.

+C. ASSESSMENT LAN.

 Criteria Description Maximum Marks

 Internal Assessment Internal Examination 20

 (Summative) Assignment+ Attendance 10 (5+5)

 End Term Exam End Term Examination 70

 (Summative)

 Total 100

 Attendance (Formative)

-A minimum of 75% Attendance ce is required to be maintained by
+A minimum of 75% Attendan ce is required to be maintained by

 a student to be qualified for or taking up the End Semester

-= f 25% includes all types of leaves
+- of 25% includes all types of leaves

-including medical leaves. ,
+including medical leaves.